-Also, on September 2, 2022, Staff issued a separate notice via email to all constituency groups and organizations identified in our Citizen Participation Plan, notifying them that the CAPER was available for review and comment.
+Also, on September 1, 2023, Staff issued a separate notice via email to all constituency groups and organizations identified in our Citizen Participation Plan, notifying them that the CAPER was available for review and comment.

-The City Council convened the public hearing in the City Council Chamber, Room 303, Watertown City Hall, 245 Washington St., Watertown, NY on September 19, 2022, at 7:15 p.m.
-No members of the public spoke at the public hearing.
+The City Council will convene the public hearing in the City Council Chamber, Room 303, Watertown City Hall, 245 Washington St., Watertown, NY on September 18, 2023, at 7:15 p.m.